ljsnogard/abs_buff/README.md

 ABStraction of BUFFered IO.

-This crate provides traits for buffered, cancellation-safe IO.
+This crate provides cancellation-safe traits for both buffered or unbuffered io devices.